google/gson/Troubleshooting.md

 **Reason:** You use Gson by accident to access internal fields of third-party classes

 **Solution:** Write custom Gson [`TypeAdapter`](https://www.javadoc.io/doc/com.google.code.gson/gson/latest/com.google.gson/com/google/gson/TypeAdapter.html) implementations for the affected classes or change the type of your data.
+If you already wrote a custom adapter, but it is not used, see [this troubleshooting point](#custom-adapter-not-used).\
 If this occurs for a field in one of your classes which you did not actually want to serialize or deserialize in the first place, you can exclude that field, see the [user guide](UserGuide.md#excluding-fields-from-serialization-and-deserialization).

 **Explanation:**